wayele/calendarhw5/README.md

-# Homework 5 - Work Day Scheduler App
+# Work Day Scheduler App
 The task is to build a simple calendar application that allows the user to save events for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
 This app should also use moment js to work with date and time.

 # How it is Made